 What if the same person comes back with different UTM parameters?

 If the same person, using the same browser visits the site with a different set of UTM parameters, they will replace any existing stored parameters in the cookie and the most recent parameters will be stored by Curated.

 Creating URLs with UTM parameters

-If you’d like help to create URLs that have UTM parameters appended, Google have produced a useful tool to do just that.
+If you’d like help to create URLs that have UTM parameters appended, Google has produced a useful tool to do just that.